Software Extensions

 DS0022 File File Creation

-Monitor for newly constructed files and/or all installed extensions maintain a plist file in the /Library/Managed Preferences/username/ directory.
+Monitor for newly constructed files in directories associated with software extensions.
 Ensure all listed files are in alignment with approved extensions

 DS0029 Network Traffic Network Connection Creation